nlfiedler/zorigami/NOTES.md

     - Small files are combined into pack files
 * Pack files are stored remotely
 * Database is used to store metadata
-    - Database is saved just like any other file set
+    - Database is saved in special bucket

 ### Computer UUID